It is the formation of a thrombus within an artery.

-In fact, cardiac ischemia and stroke are the most serious clinical manifestations of atherothrombosis.
+Cardiac ischemia and stroke are the most severe clinical manifestations of atherothrombosis.

 Ischemia can arise slowly from the progression of atherosclerotic disease (stable angina, claudication) or acutely in the case of vascular thromboembolization (rupture of the atherosclerotic plaque) or intracardiac (atrial fibrillation, mechanical valve prosthesis).

-There is an exponential increase in the risk of venous and arterial thrombotic events with age and the increase in life expectancy in the second half of the 20th century is an important cause of the current epidemic of arterial and venous thrombosis.
+There is an exponential increase in the risk of venous and arterial thrombotic events with age, and the rise in life expectancy in the second half of the 20th century is an essential cause of the current epidemic of arterial and venous thrombosis.

 Possible mechanisms include the cumulative effects of risk factors on the arterial wall, decreased regular exercise, increased immobility resulting in venous stasis, and increased systemic activation of blood coagulation.

-Plasma concentrations of some coagulation factors (factors V, VII, VIII and IX, fibrinogen) increase progressively with age.
+Plasma concentrations of some coagulation factors (factors V, VII, VIII, and IX, fibrinogen) increase progressively.

-The same is true for von Willebrand factor (vWF), a key protein in platelet vessel wall interactions.
+The same is true for the von Willebrand factor (vWF), an essential protein in platelet vessel wall interactions.

 This delicate balance can be disrupted whenever the procoagulant activity of one of the clotting factors increases or the activity of one of the natural inhibitors decreases, leading to thrombus formation.

-This occurs with inherited deficiencies of natural inhibitors, as well as inherited gain-of-function mutations of some clotting factors.
+This occurs with inherited deficiencies of natural inhibitors and inherited gain-of-function mutations of some clotting factors.

-Hereditary deficiencies of antithrombin, protein C, and protein S are rare but strong risk factors for venous thrombosis; they have little or no effect on arterial thrombosis.
+Hereditary deficiencies of antithrombin, protein C, and protein S are rare but vital risk factors for venous thrombosis; they have little or no effect on arterial thrombosis.

-Antithrombin directly inhibits several activated clotting factors, particularly thrombin and activated factor X, and the inhibitory effect is amplified by its binding to glycosaminoglycans on the endothelial surface that have heparin-like activity.
+Antithrombin directly inhibits several activated clotting factors, particularly thrombin and activated factor X. The inhibitory effect is amplified by its binding to glycosaminoglycans on the endothelial surface with heparin-like activity.

-Antithrombin deficiency results in significantly reduced inhibition of thrombin and activated factor X and an increased tendency to clot formation, particularly in the venous system where the clotting pathway (as opposed to platelets) plays an important role. in the formation of thrombi.
+Antithrombin deficiency results in significantly reduced inhibition of thrombin and activated factor X and an increased tendency to clot formation, particularly in the venous system where the clotting pathway (as opposed to platelets) plays a vital role in the shape of thrombi.

 Metabolic syndrome and smoking

-One of the most widely used definitions of metabolic syndrome and is based on the presence of at least three of the following diagnostic criteria: elevated waist circumference (abdominal obesity), elevated triglycerides, reduced high-density lipoprotein cholesterol, elevated blood pressure, high glucose and high blood pressure.
+One of the most widely used definitions of metabolic syndrome is based on at least three of the following diagnostic criteria: elevated waist circumference (abdominal obesity), elevated triglycerides, reduced high-density lipoprotein cholesterol, and elevated blood pressure, high glucose, and high blood pressure.